liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 But, most of them called Emilia a "half-devil".
 Petra loathed the term, as it made her feel an intolerable sense of isolation.

-"But, Musica and the others have not done that even once.
-I remember it very clearly."
+Petra: \[But, Musica and the others have not done that even once.
+I remember it very clearly.\]

 Despite wishing for Emilia to be disqualified from the Royal Selection and voicing concerns about the dangers of her rise, Musica consistently